mattwaler/tea-stack/README.md

 Welcome to the shortest stack out there.
 This stack combines TailwindCSS, Eleventy, and AlpineJS to make static site authoring easy and minimal!

+It also includes Turbolinks for smooth page transitions and webpack to bundle all your assets!

 ## Getting Started

 Just run the usual commands and peep the `package.json` file to see the available scripts and packages.